Board of Directors Report 2018

 Deposits from customers

-There was no significant trading portfolio at year-end 2017.
+The Bank had no significant trading portfolio at year-end 2018.

-Møre Boligkreditt AS was established as part of the Group's long-term funding strategy.
-The mortgage company's main purpose is to issue covered bonds for sale to Norwegian and international investors.
-At the end of the year, the company had raised a net NOK 18.4 billion in funding for the Group, approximately 16 % of the loans in another currency than NOK.
-The company contributed NOK 165 million to the result in 2017 (NOK 156 million).
+Møre Boligkreditt AS was established as part of the Group’s long-term funding strategy.
+The mortgage company’s main purpose is to issue covered bonds for sale to Norwegian and international investors.
+At the end of 2018, the company had net outstanding bonds of NOK 22.4 billion in the market.
+About 25 per cent of the borrowing was in a currency other than NOK.
+The company

-Sparebankeiendom AS's purpose is to own and manage the Bank's commercial properties.
-The company contributed NOK 1 million to the result in 2017.
+Sparebankeiendom AS’s purpose is to own and manage the Bank’s commercial properties.
+The company contributed NOK 2 million to the result in 2018 (NOK 1 million in 2017).
 The company has no employees.

-At year-end 2017, there were 5 698 holders of Sparebanken Møre's equity certificates.
-9 886 954 equity certificates have been issued.
-The EC holders' share of the Bank's total equity amounted to 49.6 %.
+At year-end 2018, there were 5,402 holders of Sparebanken Møre’s equity certificates.
+9,886,954 equity certificates have been issued.
+The equity certificate capital accounts for 49.6 per cent of the Bank’s total equity.

-The 20 largest equity certificate holders represented 49.7 % of the Bank's equity certificate capital at year end.
-Of these equity certificate holders, 10 were residents of Møre og Romsdal, with a relative ownership interest among the 20 largest of 53.8 % (48.3 %).
-Note 31 contains an overview of the 20 largest holders of the Bank's equity certificates.
+The 20 largest equity certificate holders represented 49.7 per cent of the Bank’s equity certificate capital at year end.
+Of these equity certificate holders, ten were residents of Møre og Romsdal, with a relative ownership interest among the 20 largest of 54.3 per cent (53.8 per cent).
+Note 10 includes a list of the 20 largest holders of the Bank’s equity certificates.

-Sparebanken Møre aims to achieve financial results providing a good and stable return on the Bank's equity.
-The results shall ensure that the owners of the equity receive a competitive long-term return in the form of cash dividends and capital appreciation on the equity.
+Sparebanken Møre’s aim is to achieve financial results that provide a good and stable return on the Bank’s equity capital.
+The results should ensure that the owners of the equity receive a competitive long-term return in the form of cash dividends and capital appreciation on their equity.

-In line with the rules for equity certificates, etc., and in accordance with Sparebanken Møre's dividend policy, it is proposed that 50.6 % of the Group's profit be allocated to cash dividends and dividend funds for local communities.
-Based on the accounting breakdown of equity between equity certificate capital and the primary capital fund, 49.6 % of the profit will be allocated to equity certificate holders and 50.4 % to the primary capital fund.
-Earnings per equity certificate amounted to NOK 27.70 in 2017.
-The recommendation to the General Meeting is that the cash dividend per equity certificate for the 2017 financial year be set at NOK 14.00.
+In line with the rules for equity certificates etc., and in accordance with Sparebanken Møre’s dividend policy, it is proposed that 52 per cent of the Group’s profit be allocated to cash dividends and dividend funds for local communities.
+Based on the accounting breakdown of equity between equity certificate capital and the primary capital fund, 49.6 per cent of the profit will be allocated to equity certificate holders and 50.4 per cent to the primary capital fund.
+The earnings per equity certificate in the Group amounted to NOK 29.80 in 2018 (NOK 21.65).
+The recommendation to the General Meeting is that the cash dividend per equity certificate for the 2018 financial year be set at NOK 15.50.

 Proposed allocation of profit (figures in NOK millions):